Mission - Vision - Values

 The Lutheran Church is a mainstream Christian church which was established in northern Europe at the time of the Reformation in the 16th century.

-The influence of Christian worship and prayer is critical to our College and it extends throughout our operations.
+The influence of Christian worship and prayer is critical to our school and it extends throughout our operations.
 We don’t just talk about our Christian foundation; we act on it.
 We seek to treat each other with love and respect because we believe each person is important to God.

 Through membership of our community, students and their parents can expect to find themselves sharing in the message of the Christian gospel in worship services and in the daily life of the school community.
 We understand and accept some may respond to the Christian message in a variety of ways, not always in traditional Christian ways, and we respect and encourage that right.